 Subject to clause 18.5(x), and where the target SMETS1 ESME receives a Service Request with an ElectricityNonDisablementSchedule with an EndDate of 31st December 3000 then the Device will be configured to continue indefinitely from the StartDate (with their DUIS meanings).

+Where the target SMETS1 GSME does not support any StartTimes (with their DUIS meaning) to a resolution of seconds then the SMETS1 GSME will ignore any seconds that are specified, and the Device will be configured with 00 seconds.

 Top Up Device (SRV 2.2)

 The target SMETS1 ESME and SMETS1 GSME applies the credit added in the following order: